projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-partitionmode.rst

 physical device mapping for all the passthrough devices as part of each guest configuration.

-Runtime ACRN support for guests
+Runtime ACRN Support for Guests
 *******************************

 ACRN, in partition mode, supports an option to passthrough LAPIC of the